top of page

 KUSU ISLAND

-Kusu Island is the easternmost of the southern islands, and is most strongly associated with local myth and folklore.
-Devotees flock here during the ninth month of the lunar calendar to pay their respects at the Chinese temple, which is a shrine for the deity Tua Pek Kong.
+Kusu Island is the easternmost of the southern islands and most strongly associated with local myth and folklore.
+Devotees flock here during the 9th month of the lunar calendar to pay their respects at the Chinese temple, a shrine for the deity Tua Pek Kong.
 Besides its religious associations, the island is also known for its scenic lagoons, clean beaches and biodiversity.
 Do note, however, that camping is not allowed there.

 How to get there: